Do All Car Accidents Have To Be Reported?

 However, minor fender benders that result in no injury or damage to property below the set limit may not require a police report.
 In such cases, drivers can exchange insurance information and settle the matter amicably.

-Read More: How To Treat Muscle Pain After A Car Accident?
+Read More: Do I Call The Police After A Car Accident?

 Why Should You Report All Accidents?